gitlabhq/gitlab-runner/docs/security/index.md

-**Parallels executor is the safest possible option** because it uses full system virtualization and with VM machines that are configured to run in the isolated mode, it blocks access to all peripherals and shared folders.
+**Parallels executor is the safest possible option** because it uses full system virtualization and with VM machines that are configured to run in the isolated virtualization and VM machines that are configured to run in isolated mode.
+It blocks access to all peripherals and shared folders.

 ## Cloning a runner